git-lfs/git-lfs/docs/custom-transfers.md

 Any unexpected fatal errors in the transfer process (not errors specific to a transfer request) should set the exit code to non-zero and print information to stderr.
 Otherwise the exit code should be 0 even if some transfers failed.

+## A Note On Verify Actions

+You may have noticed that that only the "upload" and "download" actions are passed to the custom transfer agent for processing, what about the "verify" action, if the API returns one?

+Custom transfer agents do not handle the verification process, only the upload and download of content.
+The verify link is typically used to notify a system *other* than the actual content store after an upload was completed, therefore it makes more sense for that to be handled via the normal API process.